Antoni Chołoniewski: Biography

 During this period, he wrote his first book, Nieśmiertelni.
 Fotografie literatów lwowskich (Immortals.
 Photographs of Lwów writers).
 Issued in 1898, Antoni described in it the journalistic and literary milieu of the city.
 In 1902, he released Życiorys Kościuszko (Biography of Kościuszko), which was a popular success.

-In 1903, he relocated to Kraków, where after several stints, he took the position of chief editor of the local print of Warsaw biweekly Świat, just founded in 1906 by Stefan Krzywoszewski (1866-1950).
+In 1903, he relocated to Kraków, where after several stints, he took the position of chief editor of the local print of Warsaw biweekly Świat, just founded in 1906 by Stefan Krzywoszewski (1866–1950).
 Quickly he turned towards journalism, visiting Silesia, Wielkopolska and Pomerania.
 In 1909, Chołoniewski visited for the first time Gdańsk: he was sent by the editors of Świat in order to survey the situation of Poles in these regions, so as to confirm the Germanization policy imposed by the authorities.

 In particular, he was a fervent champion of national Polish identity in the Western Borderlands.
 From 1913 onwards, he regularly advocated them in several of his publications.

 Chołoniewski was the first Polish journalist to draw the attention of the Polish public to Gdynia, then a small fishing village.
 Furthermore, he contributed to the establishment of the first boarding house for Polish holiday goers.

 He constantly highlighted the tensions in Wielkopolska and Pomerania and he expressed such thoughts in historical and political books.

 He penned his most famous work in 1917: Duch dziejów Polski (The Spirit of Polish History), immediately translated into German, French, English, Romanian and Bulgarian.

 After Poland regained independence, Antoni moved in 1919 to Sopot, then Gdańsk.
 In Sopot his wife Kamila bought buildings at then Sudstrasse 11-15 (today Grunwaldzka street) and Parkstrasse 6 (now Parkowa street) and opened there a guesthouse.

-At this time, Antoni worked on further widespreading the idea of Polish nationalism.
+At this time, Antoni worked on further spreading the idea of Polish nationalism.
 His ideas exposed him to harassment from the side of the Senate of the Free City of Danzig, which was administrating independently the area since 1920.
 In the spring of 1921, the Senate issued a decision to expel Antoni Chołoniewski from the territory of the Free City.
 As a consequence, he moved to Bydgoszcz, where he had been previously treated by a local doctor.

 In Bydgoszcz, Chołoniewski lived at 119 Gdańska Street.
 He resumed his journalistic activity devoted to "Polishness" in the Western Borderlands.
 Despite a deteriorating health, he published many articles, not only in his own magazine Zmartwychwstanie (Resurrection) in 1922, but also in the Christian Democrat periodicals Dziennik Bydgoski (Bydgoszcz Journal) and Dziennik Poznański.